AIXM: History

 Development of AIXM was initially started in order to facilitate the development of the European AIS Database (EAD).
 The development of AICM was started in 1996, with an initial release in 1997, which allowed for the development of the AIXM XML Schema.
 Initial developments were “SQL-based”, with development moving to XML in 1999.
 The first version of the schema was released in 1999 as AICM/AIXM 2.1 with further development leading to an updated version, AICM/AIXM 3.3 in 2002.
 This then allowed the EAD to begin operations in 2003.

 After this, EUROCONTROL began a partnership with the FAA and the US National Geospatial Intelligence Agency in order to further develop AIXM for international usage and cover global civilian and military needs.
 The AIXM Change Control Board (ACCB) was set up to allow for international states and industries to participate in the development of AIXM.
 In 2004 AIXM 4.0 was released with an update (4.5) in 2005 which was the first version to incorporate suggestions from the ACCB and the international community.

+Version 5.0

-Version 5.0 was developed through a public design review meeting at the 2006 Global AIM Congress.
-AIXM 5.0 aligned the format with current ISO standards for geospatial information, including GML, allowed for modular development and future extension and was also the first version to enable digital NOTAM.
-This version is still in use by some “early adopters” including the FAA.
+Developed through a public design review at the 2006 Global AIM Congress, AIXM 5.0 was the first full UML- and XML Schema–based release, establishing a modular and extensible foundation for future growth.
+It aligned the format with ISO 19100 geospatial standards, including compliance with GML, and introduced an initial version of the temporality concept, enabling digital event updates and laying the groundwork for digital NOTAM.
+The scope of the model was expanded beyond airspace to include airport and procedure data structures, providing a more comprehensive digital representation of aeronautical information.
+This version is still used by some early adopters, including the FAA.

+Version 5.1

+Reinforced the notion of temporality through the Temporality Concept v1.0, establishing guidelines for managing permanent and temporary data changes, timesheets, and schedules.
+It standardized feature identification with UUIDs and XLink referencing between features.
+To support code generation, the UML/XSD structures were updated to define ownership of objects and features more formally.
+A dedicated GML 3.2.1 profile was introduced to harmonize geometric encodings.